 This week we get (re-)acquainted with the do-or-die nature of Deadwood.
 It’s a town that exists beyond the reach of the law.
 In its absence, power vacuum forms leaving the strongest to take charge.
 This conflict of civilization and order versus chaos and freedom is something David Milch has discussed since he pitched the show as a cop drama set in Nero’s Rome.

-Buried in our character discussions, Josh and I mention that the real Seth Bullock had a mustache for the ages.
+Buried in our character discussions, J and I mention that the real Seth Bullock had a mustache for the ages.
 We wouldn’t say that and not deliver, so feast your eyes.

 As always, you can subscribe to our podcast feed (including all episodes of “Hoopleheads”) using iTunes/Google Play.
 You can also copy this link into your RSS reader.
 Alternatively, you can check out the episode online or download it here.
 Happy listening!